RobTillaart/Student/README.md

 - optimize lookup table, PROGMEM for footprint?
 - dynamic allocation for sizes > 20
   - or derived classes, student30, student40, student50, student100?
+  - linear interpolation for values > 10 (performance?)
 - add interpolation to **intervalDelta()** so confidence level (0.2.x) could be any integer value from 80-99 (maybe even float?)